M3nin0/icmpsh/README.md

 The slave comes with a few command line options as outlined below:

 ```
--t host            host ip address to send ping requests to.
-This option is mandatory!

 -r                 send a single test icmp request containing the string "Test1234" and then quit.
                    This is for testing the connection.